HL7/davinci-crd/input/pagecontent/hooks.md

 #### Accuracy

-CDS services **SHOULD** make every effort to ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
-However, that this doesn't mean that circumstances can't change in a way that invalidates an answer provided.
+CDS services **SHOULD** ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
+However, this doesn't mean that circumstances can't change in a way that invalidates an answer provided.
 Also, such guidance should allow for possible variances in coding and submission.
 (See [Impact on payer processes](background.html#impact-on-payer-processes) on the Background page.)

 </div>